 It has a start button, a desktop, a taskbar, and a control panel.
 When working with it, you can open and rearrange multiple windows, log in, log out as different users, etc., all with transitional effects.

-Working with a Synology NAS server is similar to working with a Windows or Mac computer.
-DSM is robust and has excellent context-based help and description.
-If you're tech-savvy, you can figure things out quite quickly.
+As a result, working with a Synology NAS server is similar to working with a Windows or Mac computer.
+DSM has excellent context-based help and description.
+If you’re tech-savvy, you can figure things out quite quickly.

 Most importantly, DSM is consistent throughout the entire Synology ecosystem.
 As a result, when you know one Synology server, for the most part, you know them all.
 Again, it’s just like any Windows or Mac OS.